ISRAEL/PALESTINE

 ~ Palestinian Christians, “A Call for Repentance: An Open Letter from Palestinian Christians to Western Church Leaders and Theologians”

-The state of Israel – not to be confused with Jewish people – has imposed a system of oppression and domination against Palestinians in all the territory it controls: Israeli sovereign territory, East Jerusalem, the West Bank, and the Gaza Strip.
+Since that time, the state of Israel – not to be confused with Jewish people – has imposed a system of oppression, domination, and apartheid against Palestinians in all the territory it controls: Israeli sovereign territory, East Jerusalem, the West Bank, and the Gaza Strip.
 Israeli laws, policies, and practices are designed to advance the supremacy of Jewish Israelis and maintain a cruel and comprehensive system of control over Palestinians, who face discrimination, dispossession, and repression of dissent.
 Palestinians are fragmented geographically and politically, frequently impoverished, and subject to a constant state of fear and insecurity.

 Many Americans who criticize America do so out of a deep love for their country.
 Similarly, many Christians criticize Christianity out of a deep love for Christ and the Church.
-With the same spirit, this criticism of the state of Israel is not discrimination, targeting, violence, or dehumanization of Jews because they are Jewish (antisemitism); instead, this criticism is about inherently self-defeating policies and practices of the state of Israel, which are perpetuating trauma and cycles of violence.
+With the same spirit, this criticism of the state of Israel is not discrimination, targeting, violence, or dehumanization of Jews because they are Jewish (antisemitism); instead, this criticism is about inherently self-defeating policies and practices of the state of Israel, which are perpetuating trauma, cycles of violence, and even the rise of antisemitism because of the association of Israeli state policies with Jewish people.
+Many Jewish voices are leading the way critiquing the ideology of Zionism and the policies of the state of Israel (see Phyllis Bennis, Jewish Voice for Peace, Peter Beinart, Rabbi Alissa Wise, Rabbis for Human Rights, B’TSelem, Breaking the Silence, Combatants for Peace, Americans for Peace Now, If Not Now, Independent Jewish Voices, Mark Braverman, and more).
 We wish to see a holistic, just, and durable peace, where everyone - Jews and Palestinians alike - are free from fear and living with safety, justice, and flourishing relationships.

 “How then now to create and maintain a state for another people in a land already inhabited?
 Squaring that circle has been the essence of Israel’s dilemma ever since its establishment and the cause of the Palestinian tragedy…for what the Zionists envisaged was a project that was bizarre and, on the face of it, unworkable: namely to set up an ethnically defined, Jews-only collective, existing on a land belonging to another people and to their exclusion.
 Moreover, this new creation was supposed to prosper in perpetuity, irrespective of native opposition.”